Please select a partnership to see additional information:

 It is essential that the same selection panel should both short list and interview candidates.
 Members of the panel should not stand to gain from the appointment or have a personal relationship with any of the applicants.

-At least one member of the panel must have undertaken safe recruitment and selection training and one who is knowledgeable and experiences in safeguarding and child protection issues.
+At least one member of the panel must have undertaken safe recruitment and selection training and one who is knowledgeable and experienced in safeguarding and child protection issues.

 Each agency will have a standard procedure for short listing and interviewing to ensure that it is fair and that applicants are assessed equally against the criteria contained within the job description/person specification.